Church Langley take GOLD in Kurling Festival

 As children enter Year 1 they continue to access a broad and balanced curriculum, but are taught according to the requirements of the National Curriculum according to their developmental ‘readiness’.
 The National Curriculum comprises the following subjects:

 Teachers deliver most aspects of the curriculum through a topic-based approach.
-The Year 1 topics for this academic year are yet to be determined.

 Towards the end of Year 2, in May, children participate in national tests known as SATs (Standard Assessment Tests) these are delivered and marked internally and form a natural part of normal classroom routines.